Pre-K / Kindergarten Registraion

 Get to know your schools and plan to visit.
 Even before your child is ready for school, you can contact the school and get to know administration, staff and teachers.
 Attend family events provided by the schools.
 If your child attends child care or Head Start, be sure you get to know your child’s teacher.
 Making these connections early on can lead to later success in school.

-Register for School: (Beginning of April – Mid June)
+Register for School: (End of March – Mid June)

-Pre-Kindergarten and Kindergarten registration begins in April, with the Spring into School campaign.(Pre-Kindergarten is open for children turning 4 by September 1 and Kindergarten is open for children turning 5 by September 1)
+Pre-Kindergarten and Kindergarten registration begins in the spring, with the Spring into School campaign.(Pre-Kindergarten is open for children turning 4 by September 1 and Kindergarten is open for children turning 5 by September 1)

 If all students are accepted into Pre-K, why do I need to provide information about my income?
 We are excited to provide Universal Pre-K to all families residing in Somerset County, regardless of income, however, it is still necessary for us to verify income eligibility for all families.
 The funding fro Pre-K differs from K-12 and we depend on other grants as well as local funding to enable us to provide this opportunity.
 Some of these grants require income verification and so we must get this information from all families.
 Because of this, you will be asked to provide a recent tax return, W2, pay stubs for one month or another form of verification of income.
 Your child will not be enrolled until this information is provided.
 All information is kept confidential.